pichet-t/pomeloft/README.md

  * Render a simple website that shows information being either pulled out of the data layer or from some 3rd party API - created, not pass connect to RDS test.
  * Logging enabled to a central place - not start

 All done in one terraform file, no actions based build workflow.
-Results of terraform apply are in applied.json file.
+Results of terraform apply are in applied.results.

 Simple website is public_dns from Elastic IP below, please sign up by "I need an account" then sign in to create chat rooms.